 Dr Malfense Fierro is particularly interested in the role of large scale (or portfolio entrepreneurship) in economic development in Africa and elsewhere, with his most recent published paper on the topic:

 being the first journal paper of its specific nature showing the economic contribution of Portfolio Entrepreneurs in Africa.

-This research underlines a broad interest in African business, and entrepreneurship which he teaches at both undergraduate and postgraduate level.
+This research underlines a broad interest in African business, and entrepreneurship which he has taught at both undergraduate and postgraduate level.
 More specifically, he is fascinated by the relationship between risk and entrepreneurship and how risk is managed over time by entrepreneurs in different environments.

 Antonio is currently assessing existing measures of ‘entrepreneurial environments’ and their practical applicability and relevance to entrepreneurs and policy-makers.
 He is also investigating the role of portfolio entrepreneurship in African economic growth and development.
 He is also working on an over ten year long longitudinal study on portfolio entrepreneurship in Malawi.

 Other research interests, include the growth processes of entrepreneurial business groups in rapidly, developing and growing markets, the business start-up and growth process, family business, educational technology and venture capital.